-Pantheon Research products (except accessories) are covered under a two year warranty.
+Pantheon Research products (except accessories) are covered under a one year warranty.
 We will fix any problem at no cost for parts or labor, within the warranty period.

 Can I use the microcurrent on the 6c.Pro, 8c.Pro, and 12c.Pro with facial probes and TENS pads?